neos/neos-ui/Resources/Private/JavaScript/Host/README.md

 On the other hand, in `Extensibility/API`, the *consumation* part of the API resides.
 This means this part of the API should be linked against in every other file.

+## CKEditor Integration - configuring ACF

+The Advanced Content Filter (ACF) is a CKEditor feature ensuring a good markup structure; so HTML gets sanitized and cleaned (e.g. when copy/pasting).

+There are three ACF modes:

+- ACF disabled: not useful for us :-)

+- ACF manually configured: This is rather low-level, as you need to specify exactly what tags, dom nodes, properties, ... are allowed on an individual basis.
+While this works for basic styles like h1, bold, ..., it gets rather messy for more complex features like Table editing.

+- ACF automatic mode: In "normal" CKEditor, ACF is auto-configured by the editor toolbar configuration: If you e.g. add a "table" button, then all Table markup is automatically allowed; and conversely, if you remove a certain button, the ACF is configured to prevent the associated markup automatically.

+For the integrated CKeditor, we basically use ACF automatic mode, but without actually rendering the toolbar.
+We discussed this with the CKeditor team.